Societal attitudes toward homosexuality: McCarthy era

-LGBT civil rights movement
+LGBTQ civil rights movement

-Beginning in the 20th century, LGBT rights movements have led to changes in social acceptance and in the media portrayal of same-gender relationships.
+Beginning in the 20th century, LGBTQ rights movements have led to changes in social acceptance and in the media portrayal of same-gender relationships.
 The legalization of same-sex marriage, a major goal of gay rights supporters, was achieved across all fifty states during the period from 2004 to 2015.
-(See also LGBT rights organization.)
+(See also LGBTQ rights organization.)

 Attitudes toward homosexuality have changed in developed societies in the latter part of the 20th century, accompanied by a greater acceptance of gay people into both secular and religious institutions.

-Some opponents of the movement say the term LGBT civil rights is a misnomer and an attempt to piggyback on the civil rights movement.
+Some opponents of the movement say the term LGBTQ civil rights is a misnomer and an attempt to piggyback on the civil rights movement.
 Rev. Jesse Lee Peterson, for example, called the comparison of the civil rights movement to the "gay rights movement" a "disgrace to a black American".
 He said that "homosexuality is not a civil right.
 What we have is a bunch of radical homosexuals trying to attach their agenda to the struggles of the 1960s," while Jesse Jackson has said "Gays were never called three-fifths human in the Constitution."
 Gene Rivers, a Boston minister, has accused gays of "pimping" the civil rights movement.

-In contrast, the National Association for the Advancement of Colored People (NAACP), a leading organization during the civil rights movement, has made clear their support for LGBT rights and equate it with other human rights and civil rights movements.
+In contrast, the National Association for the Advancement of Colored People (NAACP), a leading organization during the civil rights movement, has made clear their support for LGBTQ rights and equate it with other human rights and civil rights movements.